natereid72/k8sFundamentalsLabs/Lab6.md

 If you forgot the IP address, execute `kubectl get svc` again.

 3. Execute `kubectl exec -it pod2  -- bash -c "echo 'hello world' > /usr/share/nginx/html/index.html"`
-4. Now check your web page (you may need to use an incognito window to avoid retrieving a cahced copy)
+4. Now check your web page (you may need to use an incognito window to avoid retrieving a cached copy)

   You should see your landing page has been updates with the text *hello world*